apache/spark/docs/structured-streaming-programming-guide.md

 intermediate in-memory state it accumulates.
 This means the system needs to know when an old aggregate can be dropped from the in-memory state because the application is not going to receive late data for that aggregate any more.
-To enable this, in Spark 2.1, we have introduced **watermarking**, which let's the engine automatically track the current event time in the data and and attempt to clean up old state accordingly.
-You can define the watermark of a query by specifying the event time column and the threshold on how late the data is expected be in terms of event time.
-For a specific window starting at time `T`, the engine will maintain state and allow late data to be update the state until `(max event time seen by the engine - late threshold > T)`.
+To enable this, in Spark 2.1, we have introduced **watermarking**, which lets the engine automatically track the current event time in the data and attempt to clean up old state accordingly.
+You can define the watermark of a query by specifying the event time column and the threshold on how late the data is expected to be in terms of event time.
+For a specific window starting at time `T`, the engine will maintain state and allow late data to update the state until `(max event time seen by the engine - late threshold > T)`.
 In other words, late data within the threshold will be aggregated, but data later than the threshold will be dropped.
 Let's understand this with an example.
 We can easily define watermarking on the previous example using `withWatermark()` as shown below.